Bachelor of Engineering (Honours) in Industrial Automation

 • PSIM

-Due to ongoing unit and course reviews, software may change from the list provided.
+Due to ongoing modules and programme reviews, software may change from the list provided.

 The time commitment for each programme varies based on students’ prior knowledge, experience, and the specific module.
 Typically, a part-time student would expect to spend 10-15 hours per week.
 A full-time student would expect to spend 25-30 hours per week.
 This includes self-study, pre-recorded lectures, live webinars, tutorials, and assessments.